apache/mesos/docs/reservation.md

           reservations dynamically via the master HTTP endpoints.

-## Dynamic Reservation (since 0.23.0)
+## Dynamic Reservation

 As mentioned in [Static Reservation](#static-reservation-since-0140), specifying the reserved resources via the `--resources` flag makes the reservation static.
 That is, statically reserved resources cannot be reserved for another role nor be unreserved.
-Dynamic Reservation enables operators and authorized frameworks to reserve and unreserve resources post slave-startup.
+Dynamic reservation enables operators and authorized frameworks to reserve and unreserve resources after slave-startup.

 We require a `principal` from the operator or framework in order to authenticate/authorize the operations.
 Permissions are specified via the